 - Natural additives are naturally extracted from foodstuffs like fruits and vegetables.
 For example, beetroot bright purple color can be extracted to give color to processed foods like sweets.

-- Nature identical additives are man-made additives that are identical to natural additives.
-For example, benzoic acid is naturally available but it can also be synthetically made and can be used as a preservative.
+- Nature identical additives are human-made additives that are identical to natural additives.
+For example, benzoic acid is naturally available, but it can also be synthetically made and can be used as a preservative.

-While the worst ingredient in foods that are sold in the U.S are banned in other countries.
+The worst ingredient in foods that are sold in the U.S is banned in other countries.

-Mainly, 80% of all packed foods that are sold in American grocery stores contained bad ingredients.
-And, some of them are illegal in other countries.
+Mainly, 80% of all packed foods that are sold in American grocery stores contained harmful ingredients.
+And some of them are illegal in other countries.